-The potential impact of NEAD on the patient and those close to them cannot be overstated.
-Many are afraid to go out in case they have a seizure and become increasingly isolated.
-All aspects of life are affected with most losing their jobs, often because employers are unwilling to make reasonable adjustments as required by the Equality Act 2010.
+The potential impact of functional seizures on the person, and those close to them, cannot be understated.
+Many are afraid to go out in case they have a seizure and can become increasingly isolated.
+Depending on the type of seizure, people can frequently be physically harmed.

 All aspects of life can be affected with people losing their jobs or being unable to continue with any current education.
 This can often be because establishments are unable to make reasonable adjustments as required by the Equality Act 2010.
 Sufferers are unable to drive for certain periods of time (gov.org: assessing fitness to drive) and may be wary of using public transport.
 Relationships can suffer with family members potentially having to step in to the carer’s role.
 A lack of understanding amongst others can lead to people being accused of faking seizures, attention seeking, or issues related to drugs.
 Witnessing a seizure can be scary, and it is important that those around know what to do in this situation.
 FND Action provide a TOOLKIT so that somebody can see your situation and understand what to do.

 It has been suggested at times that during a seizure a person is able to control it, which is not true and can be a grave misinterpretation.
 A person can in no way engage with how their body is reacting at the time.
 In some settings a person’s anxiety may be heightened with strangers around them, especially if they are being treated poorly.
 A seizure should NEVER be perceived as a performance, and the person who has experienced the seizure will need to relax once the seizure has finished.